sgago/thestudyguide/algorithms/algorithms.md

 ```

 ## O(KlogN)
-Typically, when you need to do a log(N) process K times.
+KlogN is when you need to do a log(N) process K times.
+K is usually a constant.
 Examples:
-- Heap push/pop K times, like merging N sorted lists
+- Heap push/pop K times, like merging N sorted lists K times
 - Binary search K times

 ## O(N)